|

 [2] Note how assignment through a raw_storage_iterator is implemented.
 In general, unary operator* must be defined so that it returns a proxy object, where the proxy object defines operator= to perform the insert operation.
 In this case, for the sake of simplicity, the proxy object is the raw_storage_iterator itself.
 That is, *i returns i, and *i = t is equivalent to i = t.
 You should not, however, rely on this behavior.
 It is an implementation detail, and it is not guaranteed to remain the same in future versions.

-uninitialized_copy uninitialized_fill,
+Allocators, construct, destroy, uninitialized_copy uninitialized_fill, uninitialized_fill_n,